MarioCarrilloA/basic-examples/bash/README.md

+# Basic examples - Bash

+Bash adopts a serie of features from other shells, this fact and other optimizations/improvements makes bash as a current tool.
+This section includes a set of basic bash examples.
+This scripts just can a basic overview of the interpreter and some developing notes/advices.

-# Single and Double square brackets in Bash
+## Single and Double square brackets in Bash

 There are several differences [<a href="#1">1</a>].
 In my opinion, a few of the most important are: